 In order for us to overcome destructive habits, we have to find ways to create life-affirming neural pathways that overtake the ones we seek to change.
-Just by understanding how the brain and neuroplasticity works can help shift your perceptions about your own bad habits.
-Instead of thinking that something is wrong with you or that you will always be tormented by the particular behavior, you should be able to see the situation from a different light.
+Just understanding how the brain and neuroplasticity work can help shift your perceptions about your own bad habits.
+Instead of thinking that something is wrong with you or that you will always be tormented by a particular behavior, you should be able to see the situation from a different light.
 In reality, all you need to do is create a positive neural pathway to replace the negative one.
 Using the previous example of a super-city, the process of replacing a neural pathway would be similar to replacing a city highway.
-Both of these processes come with short-term headaches and bouts with frustrations, but upon completion both also come with higher levels of efficiency, effectiveness, and satisfaction.
+Both of these processes come with short-term headaches and bouts of frustration, but upon completion, both also come with higher levels of efficiency, effectiveness, and satisfaction.

 There are a number of important steps that we can take to make sure we are using the brain’s potential power to restructure and reorganize itself.
 Let’s look at four specific ways that you can create meaningful and lasting changes to your brain:

 - Awareness and Disassociation: The practice of meditation allows us the opportunity to increase our self-awareness, which is vital to find underlying triggers that cause us to behave in particular ways.
 Once we are aware of these triggers, we can find ways to deal with them more effectively.
 Meditation also gives us the chance to separate ourselves, our true selves, from our disempowering behaviors.
 Instead of seeing the destructive behavioral pattern as ‘just being who we are,‘ we can gain power over it by putting ourselves above it.